Privacy Policy

 USE OF ANALYSIS TOOLS, SOCIAL MEDIA PLUG-INS AND TRACKING.

-GOOGLE SERVICES
+GOOGLE SERVICES and facebook pixel

 This website uses the Google services described below.